 Tuition fees are payable in two equal instalments.
-The first payment shall be made on or before the date of registration and the second payment on or tures, etc.
+The first payment shall be made on or before the date of registration and the second payment on or before February 1st.

-Students shall be considered in attendance until formal notice of withdrawal. in writing, is received by the Curator.
+Students shall be considered in attendance until formal notice of withdrawal, in writing, is received by the Curator.